 I won’t write a lot about this.
 I have Magic Mouse 2 and right click on this mouse requires to lift your finder from left button of mouse.
 Annoying.
 This was the only reason I got BetterTouchTool.
 But if you play with it, you can get big amount of features, gestures and tunings, including window snapping found in MS Windows.
 Amazing piece of software.
 It works with trackpad too.
 But one feature is broken – I can set that it will warn me if battery level in wireless mouse/keyboard/trackap is low, but it just does not work.
 It always shows 0% of battery.

 You can download BetterTouchTool on developer’s website:.

 Highly customizable blocker.
 It’s based on fast native Content Blocking API.
-It’s supported by users and nothing like “accetable ads” in AdBlock is allowed.
+It’s supported by users and nothing like “acceptable ads” in AdBlock is allowed.
 1Blocker has many rules with your own blacklist or whitelist and you can fully customize your blocking experience.
-This blocker has it’s iOS counterpart with iCloud sync, so all your settings are synced between Apple’s computers and iDevices.
+This blocker has its iOS counterpart with iCloud sync, so all your settings are synced between Apple’s computers and iOS devices.
 Safari extension is available too.